apify/apify-docs/docs/proxy/google_serp_proxy/examples.md

 Get HTML of shopping results for the query **Apple iPhone XS 64GB** from Great Britain (`google.co.uk`).

 Select this option by setting the `username` parameter to `groups-GOOGLE_SERP`.
-In the `query` variable, add the item you want to search and specify the **shop** page as a URL parameter.
+In the `query` parameter, add the item you want to search and specify the **shop** page as a URL parameter.

 Set the domain (your country of choice) in the URL (in the `response` variable).